owasp-amass/amass/doc/user_guide.md

 You will need a config file to use your API keys with Amass.
 See the [Example Configuration File](../examples/config.ini) for more details.

+The location of the configuration file can be specified using the `-config` flag or the `AMASS_CONFIG` environment variable.

-Amass automatically tries to discover the configuration file in the following locations:
+Amass automatically tries to discover the configuration file (named `config.ini`) in the following locations:

 | Operating System | Path |
 | ---------------- | ---- |